gw_mode and router advertisement daemon for IPv6

-Updated by Antonio Quartulli over 9 years ago
+Updated by Antonio Quartulli about 10 years ago

 I agree with Sven.
 It doesn't sound too complex.

 You would need to add a parsing function in the rx path of the announcement: if it comes from the best GW then you should instruct batman to accept it, otherwise the packet should be rebroadcasted only without being delivered to the interface.

-Updated by Marek Lindner over 9 years ago
+Updated by Marek Lindner about 10 years ago

 Well, there is one other thing you should consider: How do you propagate a gateway change to your clients ?

 When batman switches the gateway it would be nice to have a way to inform your client that the gateway changed.
 Otherwise they are using an outdated default route to some gateway that may not exist any longer.
 You will want to keep this time window as short as possible.

-Updated by Luca Postregna over 9 years ago
+Updated by Luca Postregna about 10 years ago

 radvd have MaxRtrAdvInterval option, it is similar to dhcp timelease.